 Château Clos Haut Peyraguey is situated on the hill in Bommes, one of five communes in Sauternes & Barsac district.
 The closest neighbour is Lafaurie Peyraguey, which was once a part of Clos Haut Peyraguey but was separated from it in 1879.
 D'Yquem is also a neighbour.

 The vineyard is 12 has big, planted with 92% Sémillon and 8% Sauvignon.
-Vines are on average 35 years old.
-The wine stays in barrels for a period of 20-22 months.
-Clos Haut Peyraguey is owned by Garbay-Pauly family.
+Vines are, on average, 35 years old.
+The wine stays in barrels for 20-22 months.
 Mrs Martine Langlais-Pauly took over managing the property from his father, Jacques Pauly, in 2003.

 2019 CLOS HAUT PEYRAGUEY (barrel sample) 94-95p